-Students' engage in a range of known and new sports in order to develop gross and fine motor skills in areas both recognised and as a new exposure.
-Students participate in sports from a variety of facets including ball sports: Basketball, Soccer, Flag Belt Rugby and Netball; Striking Sports: Floorball and Teeball; and Net Sports: Tennis, Table Tennis, Volleyball and Badminton.
+Students engage in a range of known and new sports in order to develop gross and fine motor skills in areas both recognised and as a new exposure.
+Students participate in sports from a variety of facets including ball sports: Basketball, Soccer, Flag Belt Rugby and Netball; Striking Sports: Floorball and Tee-ball; and Net Sports: Tennis, Table Tennis, Volleyball and Badminton.
 Students develop skills specific to each sport, practice and receive feedback, and apply new skills in modified games.
+Year 7's conduct a Sports Education in Physical Education Program (SEPEP).
+SEPEP allows focus on skills development and the capacity to explore the diverse roles involved in running any sporting competition.
+SEPEP is designed to run over a term and replicate a season of club competition, providing ongoing and authentic opportunities to understand and practice different roles within a team and understand how all roles play an important part in the success of a team.